DuniAfrika/Agroghala-frontend/README.md

 ## Project Summary
 ### The Issue we are hoping to solve
-We're revolutionizing Sub-Saharan Africa's agriculture by solving food insecurity as a result of storage-driven post-harvest losses.
-By implementing innovative storage solutions and empowering local farmers with modern technologies, we aim to create a sustainable and resilient food supply chain that positively impacts communities across the region.
+We're revolutionizing Sub-Saharan Africa's agriculture by solving **food insecurity** as a result of **storage-driven post-harvest losses**.
+By implementing innovative storage solutions and empowering local farmers with modern technologies, we aim to create a **sustainable and resilient food supply chain** that positively impacts communities across the region.
 ### How Our tech solution can help
-We're revolutionizing Sub-Saharan Africa's agriculture by solving storage-driven post-harvest losses.
-Our platform unites local farmers with quality nearby warehouses and empowers direct selling through real-time market insights, bypassing intermediaries.
-Discover loss-reduction strategies on our insightful blog.
+Our platform connects farmers to warehouses, enables direct sales, and offers loss-reduction strategies on the blog.
 ### Our Idea
 In Sub-Saharan Africa, a serious challenge threatens food security due to on-farm storage loss.
 Small-scale farmers here struggle with significant grain losses during crucial stages like harvesting, handling, and storage.